 Our Solar Design Specialists work hard to design the optimal solar array for every home we visit.
 When rooftop arrays are not possible or ideal, we can easily find other options, such as ground mounts.

-For all those situations where a rood mounted system is not viable or wanted, another option is to install solar panels on the ground.
+For all those situations where a roof mounted system is not viable or wanted, another option is to install solar panels on the ground.
 Our Ground Mount array design and install team enables customers with unideal roofs to harness the power of the sun for their homes or businesses.

 Due to the need to survive decades of punishment from harsh winters, ground-mounted solar arrays must be built particularly tough in the Northeast.
 The footings and wire management system must be able to handle hundreds of freeze/thaw cycles, and the panels must be able to withstand uplift from the wind, multiple feet of snow, and pummeling from rain and hail.